 After the conclusion of

-the treaty, which involved India paying some money to Pakistan for the construction
+the treaty, which involved India paying about 70 million dollars to Pakistan for the construction

 of distribution canals (essentially to ensure that the areas in Pakistan then